Sign up for Free

 As the one doing the lending, Chase largely determines who may qualify.
 Most consumers who successfully finance with Chase have credit scores above 660.
 If you don’t know your credit score, you can check it at LendingTree.

 Ask for a tier bump.
 Your credit score is not the only factor that goes into the loan offer Chase or Land Rover Financial Group may issue.
 Other factors include credit report, car type and value, the repayment period and down payment.
 Based on the amalgamation of these factors, each loan application is sorted into a credit tier.
 Offers are issued based on the tier you are in.
-If you don’t get the best financing offer, ask your salesperson or finance manager for a tier bump.
+If you don’t get your best financing offer, ask your salesperson or finance manager for a tier bump.
 Reasons you could deserve one include high assets, high income, low debt, low payments, a good credit report and a large down payment.

 There are very few incentive programs for Land Rovers and all of them require that you finance through Land Rover Financial Group.
 At the time this was written, there were no rebates advertised on the Land Rover USA website.
 Make sure you check with a dealer or look at the Land Rover site at the time you’re looking to buy to see if this has changed.